Neocyte/Neighborhood-Maps/README.md

   * You can click on the location list or each location's marker to reveal more information about that particular location.

   * You can type inside the search bar to filter through the 5 locations.

 ## Important
-By default, the create-react-app includes a service worker in the production build.
+* By default, the create-react-app includes a service worker in the production build.
 To run a production build: `npm build`.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+* This project uses the [Foursquare Places API](https://developer.foursquare.com/docs/api/venues/details) to fetch information about each location.

 ## Contributing